 We use Trello as a project management tool, so you will always be aware of what is on our backlog, what we are currently working on, what is being tested and what will be delivered when.

 We get to work bringing your vision to life.
 Our design and tech team gets together to translate what your vision would look like to your customers, employees, partners & vendors.
 This usually involves creating 3 design options of one of the main mobile app screens/web portal pages for you to look at.
 You let us know which design direction you want to take and we proceed to creating the remainder of the designs (mockups).
 These designs usually have mock data (not real data from a database) but will allow you to visualize the end product.

 We break work down into digestible chunks of 2 week sprints.
 At the beginning of each sprint, we decide the plan of action for the next 2 weeks, put up the plans on Trello so you are well aware of it and begin our work.
 At the end of the 2nd friday, you get to test what we did in this sprint.

-While we move on to the next sprint, you give us feedback on any bugs that we might have missed out on (it happens – this is software development).
+While we move on to the next sprint, you give us feedback on any bugs (read how we maintain quality control) that we might have missed out on (it happens – this is software development).
 We incorporate everything you reported in our next sprint.

 Acceptance / Knowledge Transfer / Handover / Support

 This process continues until we are wrapped up with all the business functionality we set out to build for you and your team.
 Since you were testing things this whole time along with us, there are no big surprises, nor any big testing efforts at the end.
 We ensure that your team has a complete understanding of how to do everything themselves should you choose to.